jaequery/hak/README.md

 Hak covers the entire process of an app development cycle in an elegant fashion:

 - It pulls code / application and sets up the docker-compose.yml file
-- It provides a name-based hosting of your application, http://yourapp.docker and not http://127.0.0.1:3000
+- It provides a name-based hosting of your applications, http://yourapp.docker (and not http://127.0.0.1:3000)
 - It deploys and launches your app to a remote Ubuntu server

 Here is how that process looks like: